top of page

 Think Your Way Around

-Santa Maria has never been about brute force.
-It rewards patience, imagination, discipline.
+Santa Maria Golf & Country Club has never been about brachial golf.
+It rewards with patience, imagination, and self-discipline.

 Several par 4s demand positional tee shots rather than drivers.
 Many greens are best approached from very specific angles.